Music Piano Proficiency

 - Transpose a melody up or down a major second and a minor second.

 - Sight-read a four-part chorale or hymn, and a piano piece at the level of the following:

 Bach - Anna Magdalena Notebook (beginning level selections)

 Schumann - Album for the Young, Op.
 68 (nos.
 1-11)

 Kabalevsky - 15 Children's Pieces, Op.
 27 (beginning level selections)

 Kodaly - Children's Dances

-During Principles of Music III, music majors will be given a preliminary test and advised of their progress and of recommended approaches for successful completion of 10 piano proficiency requirement.
+During Principles of Music III, music majors will be given a preliminary test and advised of their progress and of recommended approaches for successful completion of the piano proficiency requirement.
 Music majors are encouraged to pass piano proficiency by examination until May of their junior year.
 After that they are required to take class piano either one or two semesters, depending on progress, to complete piano proficiency.
 There is a $270 charge for piano class enrollment.